Area Monotonicity of Wormhole Throats and a Geometric Bound on Information Transfer: Theorem 1: Area Monotonicity in Traversable Throats

+We now formulate the precise geometric result that governs the evolution of the throat area under signal propagation.

-\begin{theorem} Let $S_0$ be a wormhole throat cross-section in a GJW-type traversable AdS two-sided spacetime, as described previously, and let $\mathcal{N}$ be the null hypersurface generated from $S_0$ by future-directed null geodesics orthogonal to $S_0$ with tangent $k^a$ pointing along the direction of traversal.
-Assume that \begin{enumerate} \item The additional infalling matter used to send signals through the wormhole satisfies the null energy condition along $\mathcal{N}$, $T_{ab}k^a k^b \ge 0$. \item The throat condition \eqref{eq:throat_condition} holds on $S_0$, $\theta_{(k)}\big|_{S_0} \le 0$. \item There are no conjugate points along $\mathcal{N}$, so that each null generator intersects each cross-section $S(\lambda)$ exactly once. \end{enumerate} Then the area $A(\lambda)$ of the cross-sections $S(\lambda)\subset\mathcal{N}$ is non-increasing toward the future:
+\begin{theorem}[Geometric Monotonicity] Let $S_0$ be a throat cross-section in a traversable AdS wormhole.
+Let $\mathcal{N}$ be the null hypersurface generated from $S_0$ by future-directed null geodesics with tangent $k^a$ along the traversal direction.
+If the signal-carrying matter satisfies the NEC ($T_{ab} k^a k^b \ge 0$) along $\mathcal{N}$, then the area $A(\lambda)$ of any cross-section $S(\lambda) \subset \mathcal{N}$ is non-increasing toward the future: